 Devin Hodgins serves as the State Coordinator for Wyoming's Young Authors Program.
 He participated in Young Authors as a student himself, and the experience helped ignite in him a lifelong passion for writing, even leading to the publication of a few pieces of prose and poetry.
 In serving as a school librarian, he works to support students with reading and writing and other creative endeavors involving learning and literacy.
 He and his family live in Casper.
 He keeps a blog at https://devinhodgins.blogspot.com/

-Shelley Hunsaker is a K-12 District Librarian in Lincoln County #2 with 23 years of experience inspiring a love
+Shelley Hunsaker is a K-12 District Librarian with 23 years of experience inspiring a love

 of reading in students of all ages.
 In this role, Shelley oversees library programs across